-The following behavioral health CPGs are based on nationally recognized recommendations and peerreviewed medical literature.
+The following behavioral health CPGs are based on nationally recognized recommendations and peer-reviewed medical literature.
 We adopt and encourage the use of CPGs to help practitioners in screening, assessing and treating common disorders.
-Recognized professional practice societies, such as the American Psychiatric Association, the American Academy of Pediatrics, and the National Institute on Alcohol Abuse and Alcoholism, publish recommended guidelines.
+Recognized professional practice societies, such as the American Psychiatric Association and the American Academy of Pediatrics, publish recommended guidelines.
 Before we adopt each guideline, we review relevant scientific literature and get practitioner input through our Quality Advisory Committee.
-Network practitioner feedback then goes to a National Guideline Committee for adoption.
+Network practitioner feedback then goes to a National Quality Oversight Committee for adoption.

 Once implemented, we review each guideline at least every two years for continued applicability and update them as needed.
-We report guideline changes through our online newsletter, Aetna Behavioral Health Insights, and the Aetna Behavioral Health Quality Management Bulletin, posted on the newsletters page of our public website.
+We report guideline changes through our online newsletter, OfficeLink Updates, posted on the newsletters page of our public website.